Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\para{Shot Generation and Selection.} \ourframework maintains a database of labeled valid configurations and misconfigurations.
-It is used for generating valid configuration shots (\validconfig) and misconfiguration shots (\misconf).
+\ourframework maintains a database of labeled valid configurations and misconfigurations for generating valid configuration shots ({\it \validconfig}) and misconfiguration shots ({\it \misconf}).
 A \validconfig shot specifies a set of configuration parameters and their valid values.
 A valid value of a parameter can be its default value, or other valid values used in practice.
-A \misconf shot specifies a set of parameters and their values, where only one of the parameters' value is invalid.
-We provide more details on how to generate valid/invalid configuration values in this paper in \S\ref{sec:meth}.
+A \misconf shot specifies a set of parameters and their values, where only one of the parameter values is invalid.

-For a configuration file or diff of a specific project, \ourframework by default generates shots using the configuration data of the same project.
-If \ourframework's database does not contain configuration data for the target project, \ourframework would use available data (from other projects) to generate shots.
-As we will show (\S\ref{sec:eval:shot}), \llms possess transferrable knowledge in configuration across different projects.
+For a given configuration of a specific project, \ourframework by default generates shots using configuration data of the same project.
+If \ourframework's database does not contain configuration data for the target project, \ourframework will use data from other projects to generate shots.
+As shown in Finding~\ref{finding:transfer}, \llms possess transferrable knowledge in configuration across different projects.

-\fw supports various strategies to select the shot data, including randomized selection, selecting from different configuration/misconfiguration types, and selecting from configuration parameters similar to the validating configuration (using cosine similarity).
-We did not observe major differences in these selection strategies so \ourframework uses randomized selection by default.
+\fw supports multiple methods for selecting data to generate shots, including randomized selection, category-based selection, and similarity-based selection (selecting data from configuration with the highest cosine similarity).
+We did not observe major differences when using different selection methods.
+So, \ourframework uses randomized selection by default.